pagopa/pn-local-emulator/README.md

 # PnValidator
 [![CI](https://github.com/pagopa/pn-local-emulator-poc/actions/workflows/ci.yaml/badge.svg)](https://github.com/pagopa/pn-local-emulator-poc/actions/workflows/ci.yaml)

-A system that emulates some features of Piattaforma Notifiche platform.
+A system that emulates some features of the Piattaforma Notifiche platform.

 ## Prerequisites
 The first thing to do is to clone the repository using the preferred method (the next command uses SSH):